wcarc-on/wcarc-site/meetings.md

 * September 16, 2024:
   * TBA
 * October 21, 2024:
-  * TBA
+  * Microwave Update conference report
+  * Universal Serial Bus (USB) overview, Wayne Getchell (VE3CZO)
 * November 18, 2024:
-  * TBA
+  * Design of a homebrew pole-mounted rover setup, Mike Kennedy (VA3TEC)
 * December 16, 2024:
-  * Annual General Meeting and Christmas Party
+  * Annual General Meeting and Christmas party

 \* Note: The May meeting will take place on the second Monday of the month to avoid the Victoria Day holiday.